 is the maximum extent to which most MDs in the US attempt to diagnose larger parasites,

 results in less than a 5% detection rate even when there is an

 infection in the digestive tract.
 Of course, this technique is competely

 useless for parasites which are outside the digestive tract.
 This may explain

-why conventional medicine is completely clueless on the potential extent of
+why conventional medicine is seemingly oblivious on the potential extent of

 The first method typically recommended for amoeba, worms, giardia, and such is the purged stool test.
 A strong purgative, like Fleet Phospho-Soda, is taken.
 The next day samples of the stool are preserved in formaldehyde after each evacuation and examined microscopically.
 Regardless of their type, parasites rarely appear before the